The Ink Business Cash Credit Card vs. The Ink Business Preferred Credit Card

 Additional benefits

-The Ink Business Cash includes benefits like:
+The Ink Business Cash benefits include:

-- 0 percent intro APR.
+• 0 percent intro APR.
 This card features a 0 percent introductory APR on purchases for 12 months.
-After this term is over, you’ll pay 17.99 percent to 23.99 percent variable APR.
+After this term is over, you’ll pay 18.49 percent to 24.49 percent variable APR.
 This could be useful if you have a large purchase you need to pay for over time.

-- Purchase protection.
-You’ll enjoy purchase protection for up to 120 days against damage or theft (up to $10,000 per claim and $50,000 per account).
+• Purchase protection.
+You’ll enjoy purchase protection that covers new purchases for up to 120 days against damage or theft (up to $10,000 per claim and $50,000 per account).

-- An auto rental collision damage waiver.
+• Auto rental collision damage waiver.
 This primary car rental coverage means your rental vehicle is covered up to the cash value of the vehicle in the event of theft or collision in qualifying locations.

 Redemption options

-You can receive rewards as cash back, gift cards, travel through Chase Ultimate Rewards or merchandise when you pay with points for select products or services.
+You can redeem rewards as cash back, gift cards, travel through Chase Ultimate Rewards or merchandise when you pay with points for select products or services.
 You can also combine points with another Chase card that earns Chase Ultimate Rewards points so you can redeem your rewards for travel with Chase’s transfer partners.
 However, note that the Ink Business Cash doesn’t allow you to transfer rewards to Chase partners on its own.

 Recommended credit score